 However, all sources appear to agree that repeated or prolonged exposure to loud noises can play its part as well.
-The British Tinnitus Association gets into more detail, explaining that the maximum unprotected exposure of an mp3 player at full volume is just 7.5 minutes before damage can occur, while a live rock band is significantly shorter, clocking in at a mere 66 seconds.
+The British Tinnitus Association gets into more detail, explaining that the maximum unprotected exposure of an mp3 player at full volume is just 7.5 minutes before damage can occur.
+A live rock band is significantly shorter, clocking in at a mere 66 seconds.

 The maximum unprotected exposure of an mp3 player at full volume is just 7.5 minutes before damage can occur

-Therefore, loud music certainly appears to be one reason for tinnitus to affect as many people as it does, and it stands to reason that older generations would, over several decades, begin to experience the side effects of such consistently damaging noise pollution as the music they’ve grown up on.
+Therefore, loud music certainly appears to be one reason for tinnitus to affect as many people as it does.
+And it stands to reason that older generations would, over several decades, begin to experience the side effects of such consistent noise pollution as the music they’ve grown up on.

 The survey backs this theory up too, demonstrating that attending loud concerts (37.8%) and nightclubs (23.6%), as well as listening to loud music (22.4%) and standing near loudspeakers (23.4%), are the main activities that cause the respondents’ tinnitus symptoms.
 Over half that suffer from tinnitus also admit to regularly enjoying loud music, with two thirds of these doing so at least once a week.

-But is it as black and white as age plus noise equals tinnitus?
+Is it as simple as ‘age plus noise equals tinnitus’?
 According to Alison Stone, training manager and audiologist at Oticon, the treatments available appear to reflect an emotional response, just as much as physiological one.

 “Having tinnitus is a deeply individual experience,” she says.
 “No person with tinnitus has the same experience, and no one solution will work for everyone.
 Even though we do not have a cure for tinnitus, research has shown that there are many ways people can be helped to manage their condition in order to live a full, rich and productive life.